liberda/HTTP.sh/docs/tests.md

 ## determining success / failure

-Besides very simple return-code based matching, `tst.sh` also supports stdout matching with the following strings:
+Besides very simple return-code based matching, `tst.sh` also supports stdout matching with the following variables:

 - `match` (matches the whole string)
 - `match_sub` (matches a substring)
 - `match_begin` (matches the beginning)
 - `match_end` (matches the end)
+- `match_not` (inverse substring match)

-If any of those is defined, all except fatal return codes are ignored.
+If any of those are defined, all except fatal return codes are ignored.
 If more than one of those is defined, it checks the list above top-to-bottom and picks the first one that is set, ignoring all others.